Pinglin Certified Organic Bai Rui Xiang Baozhong Oolong TeaTaiwan Sourcing

 So the processing kept on at night as Mr. Chen went to bed.
 We basically hand waved this tea all the way to the morning and the fermentation took 7 hours to complete its transformation.
 The result was sublime, but we were exhausted to say the least.
 "So you are really a tea master, I see."
 Mr. Chen exclaimed with friendly-ness after he tried the draft tea.

-So how does this tea "White Rock" taste like?
-We must say it is some of the most elegant tea we have ever tried.
+So how does Bai Rui Xiang taste like?
+We must say it is one of the most elegant varietal we have ever tried.
 With a pine nut first note and multiple layer of elegant aftertaste to explore and feel, we think we did not fail the ordeal this varietal was trying to tell us.
-This "White Rock" will be the long lost Pinglin tea people have been looking for.
+This tea we made with this unique varietal will be the long lost Pinglin tea people have been looking for.

 Varietal: Bai Rui Xiang/ 白瑞香